MicrosoftDocs/power-automate-docs/articles/button-flow-with-user-input-tokens.md

 ## Create a button flow with user input

+Here, we'll use the Microsoft Flow portal to create a button flow app, however, you can also perform these steps using the Microsoft Flow mobile app.

+### Prerequisites
+You need to have an account on [Microsoft Flow portal](https://flow.microsoft.com) in order to create or execute flows.

-1. Enter **Visual Studio** in the search box and then tap the search icon to find all templates related to Visual Studio:
+1. After you've signed into the Microsoft Flow portal, enter **Visual Studio** in the search box and then tap the search icon to find all templates related to Visual Studio:
 	![flow with user input image](./media/button-flow-with-user-input-tokens/1.png)

 2. Select the **Open a Priority 2 Bug in Visual Studio** template: